 - Pure maple syrup for serving

-Pour half of the melted butter (4 tablespoons) into a 9x13 inch baking dish - preferably glass - and coat the bottom and sides.
+- Pour half of the melted butter (4 tablespoons) into a 9x13 inch baking dish and coat the bottom and sides.

-Slice the challah bread into 3/4 inch slices.
+- Slice the bread into 3/4 inch slices.

-Combine 2 tablespoons of the sugar with the cinnamon.
+- Combine 2 tablespoons of the sugar with the 1 teaspoon of the cinnamon.
 Slowly sprinkle the cinnamon sugar mixture over the bread.
 Lift up the slices to cover every piece.

-Whisk together the milk, heavy cream, eggs, vanilla, salt, and remaining sugar in a large measuring cup for ease of pouring.
+- Whisk together the milk, heavy cream, eggs, vanilla, salt, and remaining sugar and cinnamon in a large measuring cup for ease of pouring.

-Slowly pour the liquid all over the challah bread, lifting each slice to ensure the liquid covers the surface.
+- Slowly pour the liquid all over the bread, lifting each slice to ensure the liquid covers the surface.

-Bake for 40 - 50 minutes.
+- Bake for 40 - 50 minutes.
 The casserole will be puffed and bubbly.
 The top will be golden.
-I bake it 50 minutes because we like crunchy.
+If you bake for 40 minutes, the topping will be softer.
+I bake it 50 minutes because we like it crunchy.